BrendaStreng/BrendaStreng/README.md

 I recently graduated in Systems Analysis and Development.💻  <br/>
 I always seek to expand my knowledge, so I have studied different types of technologies.
+But I still have a lot to learn.

 ### Hard Skills